AQM: A Refresh of the Abstract Qubit Model for Quantum Computing Co-design: AQM for Algorithm-Device codesign

 In order to keep the resource cost low when encoding the optimization problems into a quantum annealing setup, the physical systems need to have high connectivity, which is Rule 3 of the AQM.
 However, there are embedding techniques that allow mapping a quantum annealing problem onto physical systems with limited connectivity~\cite{djidjev2018efficient, Zaribafiyan2017, Lechner2015}.

-In conclusion, the quantum annealing applications require \textbf{Rule 1 and 4} of the complete AQM, while the \textbf{Rule 2 and 5} can be released.
+In conclusion, the quantum annealing applications require \textbf{Rule 1 and 4} of the complete AQM, while the \textbf{Rule 2 and 5} can be relaxed.
 In addition, the \textbf{Rule 3} is also critical to keep the resource cost low.